-MUSIC: With 8 strings and slightly different tuning from Hawaiian ukes, the sound produced is higher and usually played with faster strumming patterns to suit the rhythms of eastern polynesian music.
+With 8 strings and slightly different tuning from Hawaiian ukes, the sound produced is higher and usually played with faster strumming patterns to suit the rhythms of eastern Polynesian music.
 Just as there is some variation in the music and culture of Polynesia, there is also some variation in the way the uke is played from island to island.
-For example in the Cook Islands, uke strumming patterns are similar to traditional drumming patterns where you get a kind of a layering or echoing effect especially when 2 or more ukes are played together in a string band.
+For example, in the Cook Islands, uke strumming patterns are similar to Rutu pa'u (drumming) patterns where you get a kind of a layering or echoing effect to get that rich Cook Islands string band sound.

 CONSTRUCTION: Ukes are hand-crafted from different types of local timber and fishing line gauges producing differences in sound and resonance quality.
-The body—including the head and neck—is usually carved from a single piece of wood.
-A wide conical hole is bored through the middle to form the soundbox.
+The body, including the head and neck, is usually carved from a single piece or a few pieces of wood.
+A wide hole is carved through the middle to form the soundbox.
 The hole at the front is covered with a thin piece of wood to form the soundboard, on which the bridge sits.
 The main sound hole is on the back.
 Strings are made from nylon fishing line.
 Anything from 10-30kg gauge line will do the damage.
 Cheaper strings need to be tuned more often and are more likely to break. (click here for more details on construction).

 They are built generally around 75cm or 30" in length and take on a variety of shapes ranging from simple coconut shells to marine life symbols like fish, sharks, rays, turtles etc. Some ukes are built with two necks with two different tuning set ups.
-They can also come with traditional designs etched in and may include paua or mother of pearl inlay dots on the frets.
-Not only do they sound mean but theyre also precious works of art, which is why a lot of them end up as souvenirs just hanging on peoples walls.
+They can also come with traditional designs carved in and may include paua or mother of pearl inlay dots on the frets.
+Not only do they sound wicked but they're also mean works of art, which is why a lot of them just end up as souvenirs hanging on peoples walls.
 Animals dont belong in cages or tanks and ukes dont belong on walls, they need to be heard!
 Uke photos.